The Origin

 2. I am interested to use the Lion Head symbol.
 What are its guidelines of use?

-It is the responsibility of the user to ensure that the use of the Lion Head symbol is in adherence with the below guidelines, failing which permission to use the symbol shall be withdrawn:
+Although approval is not required, it is still the responsibility of the user to ensure that the use of the Lion Head symbol is in adherence with the guidelines below:

-The Lion Head symbol shall not be used in any way that is likely to create an impression that the State or the Government of Singapore is endorsing any good or service;
+• The Lion Head symbol should not be used in any way that is likely to create an impression that the State or the Government of Singapore is endorsing any good or service;

-The Lion Head symbol is not for exclusive use and may not be registered as or as part of any trademark.
+• The Lion Head symbol is not for exclusive use and should not be registered as or as part of any trademark.

 For more information on the guidelines of use of the Lion Head Symbol, please refer above.